mahmoud/sedimental/entries/awesome_python_applications.md

 them](http://aosabook.org/en/index.html), each production application is worth a thousand blog posts.

-# Goal #2: A More Complete Python Production Loop
+# Goal #2: A Complete Python Production Loop

 We Python programmers are also software *users*.
 But unlike other software users, we know how to file issues and may even make